 2. Consistency is Key: Use the same suffix consistently across all your documents, including your resume, cover letter, and online profiles.
 Inconsistency can create confusion and raise questions about your identity.
 If you use "MD" on your resume, make sure you use it on your application form as well.
 This demonstrates attention to detail and helps maintain a clear and professional image.

 4. Understand the Context: Consider the context of the application.
 For formal applications, especially those related to legal or medical fields, the use of a suffix is more important.
 For more casual applications, the omission may be less significant.
-However, when in doubt, err on the side of providing accurate and complete information.
+That said, when in doubt, err on the side of providing accurate and complete information.

 6. Proofread Carefully: Always proofread your application thoroughly before submitting it.
 This includes double-checking the suffix field for accuracy.
 A simple typo can undermine your credibility and create a negative impression.
 Take the time to review your application carefully, paying attention to every detail, including the suffix.